holochain/HOW/HOW/tech/applications/cell-joining-code/cell-joining-code-v1.md

 Joining a Cell network requires multiple pieces of information to be shared: DNA hash, network seed, membrane proof, and app-specific metadata.
 Several apps have run into the need to share this information as a single string and implemented their own joining code format.

 A standardized joining code format would:
-- Simplify the network joining process
+- Simplify the process for inviting someone into a network
-- Simplify use of network joining codes in apps
+- Simplify the implementation of sending and receiving network invitations in apps
-- Reduce user error during configuration
-- Enable one-click joining capabilities
-- Facilitate easier sharing of network access
-- Facilitate services providing "always-on" Cells: simply provide the DNA and joining code
+- Facilitate services providing "always-on" nodes for a particular Cell
+- Support use of linking schemes to enable one-click joining of a network in a particular app
+- Encourage app developers to use the joining code pattern for sharing network access in their apps

 ## Rationale